-‘Fantasy Island’ not only offers an intriguing take on the consequences of your secret dreams being fulfilled, but it offers an intriguing take on horror itself.
-The island and the tropical resort, with their bright colours, sunny beaches, and happy people, are the last settings one would associate with horror.
-Yet, the film succeeds in twisting these paradise-like spaces and pleasant situations, and morphing them into something claustrophobic and horrifying.
+‘Fantasy Island’ not only offers an intriguing take on the consequences of your secret dreams being fulfilled, but it also offers an intriguing take on horror itself.
+The island and the tropical resort, with their bright colors, sunny beaches, and happy people, are the last settings one would associate with horror.
+Yet, the film succeeds in twisting these paradise-like spaces and pleasant situations and morphing them into something claustrophobic and horrifying.

 Blumhouse’s ‘Fantasy Island’ does not seem like your regular horror flick, especially with its unique premise and its air of mystery.
-In case you’re wondering what inspired something as strange and terrifying as ‘Fantasy Island’, we’ve answers.
+In case you’re wondering what inspired something as strange and terrifying as ‘Fantasy Island,’ we’ve answered.
 Here’s everything you need to know.

-No, ‘Fantasy Island’ is not based on a true story.
-And despite how tempting it may sound initially, thank god it’s not.
-The film is actually a horror tinted reimagining of a classic TV show of the same name from the ’70s and ’80s.
+‘Fantasy Island’ is a pure work of fiction.
+The film is actually a horror-tinted reimagining of a classic TV show of the same name from the ’70s and ’80s.
 In many ways, Blumhouse’s ‘Fantasy Island’ can be considered a remake.
-Only, the original series had nothing to do with horror, and was a fantastical drama.
+Only the original series had nothing to do with horror and was a fantastical drama.

 Mr. Roarke